2024 Solar Incentives Guide for Naugatuck, CT - Tax Credits & Rebates

 Federal incentives are the type of incentives that you are most likely to have heard of.
 The Federal Solar Investment Tax Credit, or ITC, is probably the most commonly known federal solar incentive.
 The ITC allows you to claim a tax credit for a specific percentage of the cost of your solar system.

 The ITC applies towards solar systems installed after January 1, 2006, and under this program you can deduct from your taxes a percentage of the total cost of solar panels, labor, equipment and accessories.
-You can claim this credit for solar panels installed on a primary or secondary residence in the United States that you own.
-The original claim amount was 30% of the total cost, although the amount you can claim may range between 26-30%.
-There is no maximum amount you can claim.
+This credit can be claimed on a solar panel system installed on a primary or secondary residence that you own in the United States.
+The original amount you could claim was 30% of the total cost, although depending on when the project was completed, your credit may range from 26-30%.
+There is no maximum claim amount.

-In August 2022, the Inflation Reduction Act expanded and extended the ITC, now called the Clean Energy Credit.
+In August 2022, the ITC (now titled the Clean Energy Credit) was bolstered by the passing of the Inflation Reduction Act.
 Now, solar installation projects begun after January 1, 2022, and finished by December 31, 2032, might qualify for a 30% tax credit.
 This percentage will then see a slight annual decrease until the current Clean Energy Credit expires in 2035.
 Starting in 2023, it will also be easier to obtain credits for energy storage systems under the new laws.

 More information about the new Inflation Reduction Act can be found here.
-To fully understand how the new Clean Energy Credit will apply to you, reach out to your local Naugatuck solar installation company.
+To fully understand how the new Clean Energy Credit will apply to you, reach out to your local Naugatuck solar installers.

 State & Local Solar Incentives